-Of the lessons that impact us as a community; Christians should be excited to grab this truth more than most.
+Of the lessons that impact us as a community; Christians should be excited cling to this truth more than most.
 We live in a time and world that despises God and all things that point to him.
 The church is berated, belittled and condemned–as out of touch, and out of step with life.
 Wars, natural disasters, crime and a sense that there is no hope–continues to dominate our thoughts and spirits.
 Fortunately, this is when God does his best work.

 As with Gideon, God tells us, “Go in peace, for the Lord (Jehovah Shalom) is with you–mighty warrior!”
 That promise and that name brings order to chaos as well as peace and rest to confusion and hopelessness.
 Just as God cared for Gideon and his people; God will execute his plan and protect and provide for us!
 What’s more, He will do so through the least likely means imaginable.
 God is peace, brings peace and protects peace for His chosen people.
 Thanks, Father for being Jehovah Shalom!